SalesforceAIResearch/uni2ts/README.md

 ## 🎉 What's New

+* Oct 2024: A new model Moirai-MoE!
+The preprint is now available on [arXiv](https://arxiv.org/abs/2410.10469).
+Model weights to be released soon.

 * Jun 2024: Released Moirai-1.1-R model weights in [small](https://huggingface.co/Salesforce/moirai-1.1-R-small), [base](https://huggingface.co/Salesforce/moirai-1.1-R-base), and [large](https://huggingface.co/Salesforce/moirai-1.1-R-large).

 * May 2024: The Uni2TS paper has been accepted to ICML 2024 as an Oral presentation!